Pondidum/pondidum.github.io/_drafts/rich-domain-modeling.md

 The model implies that there are rules governing its usage somewhere, but gives no hint as to what these rules are, or where they are located.
 Rules such as 'only allow hours to be entered in increments of half an hour' and 'no more than 5 lines in a given week' really should be in the domain model itself, as a Rich Domain Model should not allow itself to get into an invalid state.

-The model also is leaking what kind of data store it is built on - afterall, if you had an Event Sourcing pattern for storage, a `Delete` operation on the `TimeSheetLineCollection` would not make a lot of sense.
+The model also is leaking what kind of data store it is built on - after all, if you had an Event Sourcing pattern for storage, a `Delete` operation on the `TimeSheetLineCollection` would not make a lot of sense.

 ##The Rich Domain Model